 We did ourselves a favor and chose a nice comfortable mattress.
 Sleep time is not something to skimp on!

-We tried to make the bed as high off the ground as possible while still allowing Kevin to sit upright without hitting the ceiling (accounting for 5” mattress height).
+We tried to make the bed as high off the ground to maximize storage space underneath it.
+The measurement also allows Kevin to sit upright without hitting the ceiling (accounting for 5” mattress height).

 With everything installed though, we could have made the bed a couple inches higher.
 The plywood is 34-3/4” from the ground, but because the Ikea beams are 2-¼” tall, the lowest clearance is 32.5”.
 Good thing we won’t be hauling mountain bikes (which are usually taller).. our bouldering pads will fit just fine under there!